 Believe it or not, it’s easy to mistake one for the other.
 Check IRS statutes regarding employees and payroll before you prepare your tax forms.

-5. Filing and Paying Late
+5. Filing and paying taxes late

 Of all the critical tax mistakes to avoid, this one could actually cost you the most.
 If you file your taxes late—even if you file for an extension—you face penalties and fees that can stack up startlingly fast.